DirtDiglett/Pressure-for-Steam/README.md

 Pressure for Steam is currently a Work-In-Progress so expect it to change a lot between now and the official public release of the skin.
 Pressure is currently in BETA so expect bugs.
 Please report them on the Issues page.

 ###IMPORTANT
 It is extremely important you follow the instructions below, and absolutely critical that you install the Bebas Neue Bold font by FontFabric or this skin will not look as intended.
+FontFabric have generously given me permission to include it in the Git Download so you can install it there or via their website.

 ###Images